 Problem-solving workshops for kids and families.
 Two separate workshops developed for Nebraska organizations — incorporating LEGO, comics, writing, music and drawing exercises.

 Through College for Teens, I designed and taught a problem-solving class for middle school students, using the exercises to introduce design process strategies students could use for everyday problems.

 And for the Sheldon Museum of Art, I developed exercises focused on ‘things’ (to dovetail with a current exhibit).
 Many of the exercises started by randomly-selecting a sheet of paper naming a ‘thing’ to use in the exercise (a button, a feather, a key, a pizza, a rubber ducky, etc.).

 High school icon workshops.
-A project for AIGA Nebraska, adapted from The Noun Project Iconathons.
-In five after-school sessions, students chose a school issue they felt deserved attention and developed an icon to help communicate that message.
-Each student focused on one icon, and we worked as a group to identify the version that communicated the best.
-Icon design proved to be a fantastic, approachable framework for introducing graphic design process and software.
+A project for AIGA Nebraska to introduce graphic design process and software to high schoolers, adapted from The Noun Project Iconathons.
+In five after-school sessions, students chose a school issue they felt deserved attention and, through sketches and group feedback, developed an icon to communicate that message.

 Maker Camp.
 The summer before I moved to Seattle, I was awarded a fellowship from the Maker Education Initiative’s Maker Corps program.
 The program has multiple host museums and organizations across the U.S., and I worked at the Omaha Children’s Museum for three months.